'RoboCop' (1987) An Electronically Classic Movie Review

 That’s All Folks!

 RoboCop… It’s f*cking RoboCop!
 It’s a God damn classic!
 If someone hasn’t seen it then they’re doing themselves a freaking disservice and it needs to be rectified immediately.
 What do you think though?
 Like or dislike?
 Agree or disagree?
-Wish RoboCop would a crisis center for me so I may be rehabilitated of overly discussing movies?
+Wish RoboCop would get me to a crisis center so I may be rehabilitated of overly discussing movies?
 Comment down below and let me know!
 Also, if you so happened to have enjoyed my review then please do me a favor and share this article around the social media world.
 Thank you all so much for reading and have yourselves a dollar day… Don’t ask.

 Questions & Answers